FREQUENTLY ASKED QUESTIONS

 You will work on the integration of the skills you learn into your daily life and will troubleshoot barriers as they present.

 We do not accept any insurance at this time.
 This is to provide maximum quality care that is not dictated by insurance companies.
 We can provide a document called a SuperBill that you can submit to your insurance if you have out-of-network benefits.
 For many insurances - this may be 30-60% of the costs.

 To determine what your insurance will cover, you can call your insurance and ask:

 2.)
 What is the reimbursement for 90791 (first assessment), 90837 (53+ minute session), and 90834 (37-52 minute session)?

 WHAT TRAINING DO YOUR PROVIDERS HAVE?

 Both Dr. Iverson and Dr. Rozio are licensed clinical psychologists, holding doctorate degrees in clinical psychology.
-Jennifer Salazar is a Licensed Professional Counselor.
+Jennifer Salazar is a Licensed Professional Counselor and Amanda Nomicos is a Licensed Associate Counselor.
 They all have completed advanced training in anxiety and OCD treatment, specifically Cognitive Behavioral Therapy (CBT), Exposure and Response Prevention (ERP) and Acceptance and Commitment Therapy (ACT) approaches.
 They all have experience with successfully treating patients with OCD and/or anxiety.

 HOW MANY SESSIONS WILL IT TAKE?